CPVazquez/CS6343Linear/Workflows/Manager/README.md

   sudo docker login
   docker push trishaire/wkf-manager:tag
   ```
-* To create the container, type the following command:
+* To create the container, type the following command in the current directory:
   ```
   ./wkf.sh
   ```